john-cuffe/MAMBA2/README.md

         - NOTE: if using postgres, ensure you have the correct db_host, db_port, db_user, and db_password in the mamba properties file
     - db_name
       - The name you want to give your database file.
 Exclude the '.db' ending
-    - outputPath:
-      - The output directory you want to use
     - Debugmode
       - True/False that skips the majority of matches and develops a model on only one iteration, so the program runs quickly for efficient testing.
     - block_file_name:
       - the name of the file that you are using to define the blocks.
     - create_db_chunksize:
       - A variable to set how big of a 'chunk' you push to your db at once.
-    - inputPath:
-      - Path to the datasets you want to match.
     - Training_data_name:
       - The name of the training data you are using.
 Exclude the '.csv' ending
     - Rf_jobs: